Krebrov001/Concord-SciFi/chapters/Visiting Night City.md

 ## 🚧 Scene: Night City — Urban Sprawl Beneath a Flickering Sky

-*The Enterprise* hovers in low orbit, cloaked and silent.
+*The Enterprise* hovers in low orbit above Cyber-Earth, cloaked and silent.
 Beneath it sprawls Night City — a chaotic web of light, metal, and smoke, pulsing like a dying star trapped in endless rave and rebellion.

 ---